 b) Press Windows Key + R on your keyboard to intiate Run dialog box.

 c) Type Control Panel in the Open field and click OK.

 2. When Control Panel window appears, click on 'Uninstall a program' under Programs area.

-3. Your display now shows a screen to uninstall or change a program.
-Now, try to look and remove items with the following names: nv83.info, Spring Smart
+3. Your screen now shows a window to uninstall or change a program.
+Please select the adware from the list.
+You may also try to look and remove items with the following names: nv83.info, Spring Smart

 4. On the next prompt, you need to confirm the uninstall process.